 - Portugal recognises dual citizenship

-You won’t, however, have the same ability to live, work, and study in another EU country as you would if you applied for the Portuguese passport.
+You won’t, however, have the same ability to live, work, and study in another EU country as you would if you had Portuguese citizenship.

 Low Residency Requirements